How to use game streaming in the Xbox Console Companion app on Windows 10

 Enable settings on your Xbox One

 To use Xbox game streaming, you must first enable game streaming from your Xbox One.
-To do this, press the Xbox button to open the guide, select Settings > Preferences > Xbox app connections.
+To do this, press the Xbox button to open the guide, select System > Settings > Preferences > Xbox app connectivity.
 Do these two things:

-Under This Xbox, enable Allow game streaming to other devices.
+- Under This Xbox, select Allow game streaming to other devices.

-Under Other devices, enable Allow connections from any device or Only from profiles signed in on this Xbox.
+- Under Other devices, select Allow connections from any device or Only from profiles signed in on this Xbox.

 Connect your Windows 10 PC to your Xbox One

-After ensuring that your console settings are correct, you need to establish a connection from your Windows 10 PC to your Xbox One console from within the Xbox app on your PC:
+After ensuring that your console settings are correct, you need to establish a connection from your Windows 10 PC to your Xbox One console from within the Xbox Console Companion app on your PC:

-Select Connect from the panel on the left side.
+- Select Connection from the panel on the left side.

-The Xbox app will scan your home network for available Xbox One consoles.
+- The Xbox Console Companion app will scan your home network for available Xbox One consoles.
 Select the name of the console you want to connect to.

 How to launch game streaming from the Connection panel